tom-2015/rpi-ws2812-server/readme.txt

 		<start>,						#start effect at this led position
 		<len>							#number of leds to change starting at start

+* fly_in fill entire string with given brightness level, moving leds from left/right untill all leds have brightness level or a given color fly_in
+		<channel>,						#channel number to use
+		<direction>,					#direction where to start with fly in effect (default 1)
+		<delay>,						#delay between moving pixels in ms (default 10ms)
+		<brightness>,					#final brightness of all leds default 255 or full ON
+		<start>,						#start effect at this led position
+		<len>,							#number of leds to change starting at start
+		<start_brightness>,				#at beginning give all leds this brightness value
+		<color>							#final color of the leds default is to use the current color
+	NOTICE: first fill entire strip with a color if leaving color argument default (use fill <channel>,<color>)

+* fly_out fill entire string with given brightness level, moving leds from left/right untill all leds have brightness level or a given color fly_out
+		<channel>,						#channel number to use
+		<direction>,					#direction where to start with fly out effect (default 1)
+		<delay>,						#delay between moving pixels in ms (default 10ms)
+		<brightness>,					#brightness of led that is moving out default is 255
+		<start>,						#start effect at this led position
+		<len>,							#number of leds to change starting at start
+		<end_brightness>,				#brightness of all leds at end, default is 0 = OFF
+		<color>							#final color of the leds default is to use the current color
+	NOTICE: first fill entire strip with a color before calling this function (use fill <channel>,<color>)

 #Special keywords
 You can add 'do ... loop' to repeat commands when using a file or TCP connection.